-The following individuals have provided their expertise in the original development of this manual.
+The following individuals have provided their expertise in the development of this manual.
 Without their assistance, this project would not have been possible.
 On behalf of the PIAA Board of Directors, we thank them for their efforts in providing the information to be compiled in this officiating manual.

-John Black, Camp Hill, PA Robert Brandt, Camp Hill, PA E. Jerry Brooks, Silver Springs, PA Ken Dickey, Camp Hill, PA Robert Hartz, Shippensburg, PA Mark Heckel, Hughesville, PA John Martin, Mechanicsburg, PA Charles Ruter, Louisville, KY Teena Sundberg, Lewisburg, PA Larry Wentz, York, PA Gloria and Douglas Winemiller, Stewartstown, PA Jack Hedlund, Kane, PA James R. Ellingsworth, Shippensburg, PA
+John Black, Camp Hill, PA

+Robert Brandt, Camp Hill, PA

+E. Jerry Brooks, Silver Springs, PA

+Ken Dickey, Camp Hill, PA

+Robert Hartz, Shippensburg, PA

+John Martin, Mechanicsburg, PA

+Charles Ruter, Louisville, KY

+Larry Wentz, York, PA

+Gloria and Douglas Winemiller, Stewartstown, PA

+Jack Hedlund, Kane, PA

-As editor of this Track & Field Officiating Manual, I would like to express my sincere appreciation and thanks to Bradley R. Cashman, Executive Director Emeritus, Dr. Robert A. Lombardi, Executive Director, Mark E. Byers, Chief Operating Officer, Melissa N. Mertz, Associate Executive Director, Debrah J. Rosenberger, Officials' Secretary, Cathy M. Good, Chapters' Secretary, and Wendy Merlina, Official's Corresponding Secretary for their assistance and cooperation in making this manual a reality.
+As editor of this Track & Field Officiating Manual, I would like to express my sincere appreciation and thanks to Bradley R. Cashman, Executive Director Emeritus, Dr. Robert A. Lombardi, Executive Director, Mark E. Byers, Chief Operating Officer, Melissa N. Mertz, Associate Executive Director, and Jennifer S. Grassel, Assistant Executive Director for their assistance and cooperation in making this manual a reality.